bechtold/iaweb_styleguide/README.md

 ## Grunt Tasks
-Within the 'Gruntfile.js' all the task which are executable with Grunt are being initialized and set up.
+Within the 'Gruntfile.js' all the tasks which are executable with Grunt are being initialized and set up.
-This section describes all grunt tasks in detail.
 A grunt task is run from the console by typing __grunt taskname__ but a default task is implemented so only __grunt__ needs to be typed.
-The default task 'sass_globbing', 'sass', 'gulp:styleguide-generate', 'gulp:styleguide-applystyles', 'jekyll:dist', 'concurrent'.
-The only task that needs to be run separately is the lint task by typing __grunt sasslint__.
+The dev tasks are used for development and when the work is ready to be published the distribution task needs to be run once.
+There are no JavaScript files used for the style guide in this project, however we have added tasks to manage with concatenation and minifying of those as well in case of future needs.

+#### grunt
+This is the default task and it contains 'dev' for development mode and 'concurrent' to run several grunt tasks concurrently.

+#### grunt dev
+The development task generates the style guide, beautifies the CSS and JavaScript files and adds sourcemaps (references between sources and compiled files that are used in the browser).
+It contains the following tasks: 'sass_globbing', 'sass:dev', 'uglify:dev', 'gulp:styleguide-generate', 'gulp:styleguide-applystyles', 'jekyll:dist'.

+#### grunt dist
+The distribution task removes the development files within the CSS and JavaScript folder, except the src and bac folders, and recompiles everything with uglification.
+It contains the following tasks: 'clean', 'sass_globbing', 'sass:dist', 'uglify:dist', 'gulp', 'jekyll:dist'.

+#### grunt int
+This task validates and lints the Gruntfile, the source files in the JavaScript folder and the SASS files.

+### Grunt Tasks in Detail
+This section describes what the grunt tasks consist of in detail.

-### jekyll
+#### jekyll
 This task compiles the site with Jekyll.
 The `bundleExec` option is needed to run Jekyll from the locally installed bundle.
 There are two sub-tasks, dist and serve.
 Dist only compiles the site and serve also starts Jekyll's built-in server.

-### sass
+#### sass
 Takes all files that ends with '.scss' from the scss directory and compiles them into the css directory.
 With the 'cwd' option the current working directory can be changed.
 With the 'src' option specific files can be chosen.